coderefinery/git-collaborative/content/distributed.md

 We do this part **after the contributions from all participants have been integrated**.

-Once this is done, practice to update your forked repo with the upstream changes and verify that you got the files created by other participants.
+Once this is done, practice to update your fork with the merged changes from others and verify that you got the files created by other participants.

 Make sure that the contributions from other participants are not only on your local repository but really also end up in your fork.